SciFracX/FractionalTransforms.jl/README.md

 The custom Fourier Transform transforms the input signal from time domain to frequency domain, the Fractional Fourier transform, in a more generalized aspect, can transform the input signal to the fractional domain, reveal more properties and features of signal.

-## Features

 ## Plans

 * Add more examples relating to signal processing, image processing etc.
-* Cover more algorithms, including Fractional Hadamard Transform...
+* Cover more algorithms, including Fractional Hadamard Transform, Fractional Gabor Transform...

 ## Acknowledgements